ashGHub/alx-system_engineering-devops/0x14-mysql/README.md

 0. Setup MySQL GPG public key as Signature Checking<br>
 i. `sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys 467B942D3A79BD29` <br>
-I added this keyId because it was showing my it could find the keyId ii. `sudo apt-key adv --keyserver pgp.mit.edu --recv-keys 5072E1F5` <br>
+I added this keyId because it was showing me it could find the keyId ii. `sudo apt-key adv --keyserver pgp.mit.edu --recv-keys 3A79BD29` <br>
 For MySql 8.0.28 and higher release package: keyID is <b>3A79BD29</b><br>
 For earlier releases (in our case 5.7) is 5072E1F5